songhwanjun/Co-teaching/README.md

    ```

 - Algorithm configuration
+   Data augmentation and distortion are not applied, and training paramters are set to:
    ```
    Training epochs: 200
    Batch size: 128
    Learning rate: 0.1 (divided 5 at the approximately 50% and approximately 75% of the total number of epochs)
    Dataset: CIFAR-10
    ```
-   - These configurations can be easily modified at main.py:
+   These configurations can be easily modified at main.py:
    ```python
    // gradient optimizer type
    optimizer = 'momentum'